syborg2290/Highcharts/README.md

 # Highcharts
-Example mini project with React Redux TypeScript and Highcharts
+Example mini project with React Redux TypeScript and Highcharts that has a simple UI that represents bank history transactions shown in a chart

 ## Process of creating :